KenKundert/quantiphy/doc/user.rst

     Applying stimulus @ 200.5us: V(in) = 500mV.
     Pass @ 300.5us: V(out): expected=2V, measured=2V, diff=346.12nV.

-:meth:`quantiphy.Quantity.all_from_si_fmt()` is similar, except that it recognizes quantities formatted with either a scale factor or units and ignores plain numbers.
+:meth:`Quantity.all_from_si_fmt()` is similar, except that it recognizes quantities formatted with either a scale factor or units and ignores plain numbers.
 Again, units are expected to be simple and adjacent to their number.

 .. code-block:: python